Capturing Rhythm

 Notice where they come from.

 Soon the room clears.
-A realisation that we are swimming in a stream of moments.
-An endless current.
-There's no need to seek, but to trust that the next moment will appear.
+A realisation that we are swimming in an endless stream of moments.
+There's no need to seek, but to trust that the next moment will appear soon.

 "Trust that the world is offering you something beautiful, and that if you slow down enough you will see it coming."